-Given the stage of the Company, and taking into account the re-pricing of Stock Options more fully described in Section 2.4 of this Circular, the compensation should allow the Company to hire and retain competent individuals who will help improve the Company's performance and create value for its shareholders.
+Given the stage of the Company, the compensation should allow the Company to hire and retain competent individuals who will help improve the Company's performance and create value for its shareholders.
 Base salaries for NEOs are established based on the individual's scope of responsibilities, competencies and their prior relevant experience, taking into account compensation paid in the market for similar positions and the market demand for such NEOs.
 A NEO's base salary will also be determined by taking into consideration the NEO's total compensation package and the Company's overall compensation philosophy.